 An act of God is a natural event that cannot always be predicted or prevented and occurs outside of human cause or control.
 The term can be found in some consumer contracts, such as extended warranties, discussing coverage eligibility in the case of natural disasters.
 It is a phrase you may also hear referenced in the insurance industry, though it may not appear as an “act of God” in your policy agreement.
 The phrase dates back to the 1500s from an English property-related court case and was further upheld in a 1944 Florida Supreme Court case with the same definition.

 The religious connotation of the phrase has lent it to scrutiny, so many refer to these occurrences as acts of nature.
 When an act of nature happens, certain car insurance coverage types could pay for the damage caused by the act, or peril.
 The specific events covered may include:

 - Volcanic eruptions

 Act of God insurance, or act of nature insurance, includes types of insurance that protect against these natural occurrences.
 Car insurance can cover acts of God, as long as you have the right coverage in place when the damage occurred.
 Insurance companies determine which coverage pays for a covered claim based on the initial cause of loss.
 For example, if heavy rains cause flooding and your car is damaged, your insurance company could help cover the repair or replacement costs if your policy has comprehensive coverage.

 Act of God car insurance is most often provided under comprehensive coverage.
 Comprehensive coverage kicks in for more than just acts of nature, though.
 It also covers:

 - Car theft

-Comprehensive coverage is an optional coverage and is usually bundled with collision coverage, though each coverage can be purchased separately.
-When both coverage types are combined with liability insurance, this is what most people consider as full coverage.
+Comprehensive coverage is an optional coverage type and is often bundled with collision coverage.
+However, it can be purchased separately.
+When both coverage types are combined with liability insurance, this is what most people consider “full coverage.”